My latest book, The Wagers, is out now in the US and Canada

 Booklist

-Curious readers can also read more detailed profiles in The Montreal Gazette, the Winnipeg Free Press and The Montreal Review of Books.
+Curious readers can also read more detailed profiles and interviews in Bomb Magazine, The Montreal Gazette, the Winnipeg Free Press and The Montreal Review of Books.

-My first novel was a fictional reimagining of the story of Lev Sergeyvich Termen, the inventor of the theremin, and Clara Rockmore, its greatest player.
+My first novel was a fictional reimagining of the inventor of the theremin.
 It received the Giller Prize, Canada's most important literary award, in 2014.

 Us Conductors was a #1 bestseller, and editions have appeared with Random House (Canada), Tin House (USA), and Bloomsbury (UK/Aus).
 The novel has also been translated into French (Québec/France), Czech and Italian, and there is an Audible audiobook.